 If you speak English as your first language, you’ll find the vocabulary of either French or Spanish similarly difficult/easy to pick up.
 Some words will seem familiar, and many not.

-Most everyday words are different to English.
+Most everyday words are different from English.
 But advanced professional words, like “politics” and “economics” will look the same as in English (but pronounced differently of course).

 Things get interesting if you already speak French or Spanish and want to learn the other language.